 For anyone, a fast website makes a noticeable difference.
-Even search engines appreciate faster websites compared to the slower ones.
-But when it comes to rankings, yes a fast website will help but not over the engaging contents.
+Even search engines like Google and Bing appreciate faster websites compared to the slower ones.
+But when it comes to rankings, yes a fast website makes a small difference.

 TTFB is a duration from the user making an HTTP request to the first byte of a page being received by the user’s browser.
 Short time means a fast loading website while more time will result in multiplying slowing effects.